 In many states, landlords need to terminate the tenancy and contact the tenant to confirm they have abandoned the property before entering it.
-In some states, this confirmation can include the tenant having stopped paying rent and giving written notice of their intent to leave, or the tenant having returned the keys to the landlord and left in a moving truck.
+In some states, this confirmation can include the tenant has stopped paying rent and giving written notice of their intent to leave, or the tenant has returned the keys to the landlord and left in a moving truck.

 There are many reasons for a landlord to enter a property, but always check applicable landlord-tenant laws and the lease agreement to make sure you’re maintaining the property while respecting your tenant’s privacy.